 Judgment or pointing fingers is not how to resolve conflict in the workplace.
 Yes, there may be mistakes made that need to be remedied.
 But it’s more about behaviors that can change in order to prevent further negative events from happening again.

-During discussions with your people, focus on the behaviors that may be unacceptable, or the circumstances that led to the conflict that could have been avoided.
+During discussions with people, focus on the behaviors that are unacceptable, or the circumstances that led to the conflict that could have been avoided.
 Maybe policies and procedures were not followed properly.
 Maybe nothing could have been done to prevent the issue so now it’s an opportunity to develop a new plan of action if it happens again.

-Recognize that people may have acted out in bad ways because they’re stressed, overworked, or have key things happening in their personal lives that are weighing heavily on their mind.
+Recognize that people may have acted in poor ways because they’re stressed, or have key things happening in their personal lives that are weighing heavily on their mind.
 No matter what though, approaching the situation by looking at what happened rather than why it happened is primary.

 RELATED: How Wellness Programs Help Improve Employee Morale